Fresh Cherry

 Cherry Chia Seed Pudding

-A delightful and nutritious dessert made with chia seeds and fresh cherries, providing a healthy dose of fiber and antioxidants.
+A delicious and healthy dessert made with chia seeds and fresh cherries, packed with omega-3 fatty acids and antioxidants.

 - 1/2 cup chia seeds